ContractLand/contractland-exchange-contracts/README.md

 * Trading directly from user wallet (address) without upfront deposit

 ## Algorithmic complexity
-The orderbook is built with a combination of maps and tree (Red and Black Tree) to optimized performance.
+The orderbook is built with a combination of maps and tree (Heap Tree) to optimized performance.

 * Order search O(log n)
 * Order insertion O(log n)